dyanagi/test_rails/README.md

 ## Guidelines
 ### Git
 * [GitHub flow](https://help.github.com/en/articles/github-flow): Create a branch from `master` and create a pull request from the branch.
 * Branch name should look like `reason__details--tag`. e.g. `feature__public-api--v3`.
 See: [Let the branch name do all the talking in git](https://codeburst.io/let-the-branch-name-do-all-the-talking-in-git-e614ff85aa30)

+### README
+* Write comments outside of the code blocks where the spell checker works.

 ## Features
 ### Authentication
 Devise - User model